Sonoco Products Company - Supplier Standards

 Hours of Labor

-Suppliers shall operate such that employee working hours are in compliance with local standards and applicable laws of the jurisdictions in which the suppliers are doing business.
+Suppliers shall operate such that employee working hours are in compliance with local standards and local and national laws and regulations of the jurisdictions in which the suppliers are doing business.
 Sonoco will not work with any suppliers who require employees to work in excess of the statutory limitations without proper compensation as required by applicable law.
 Employees should be permitted reasonable days off and leave privileges.

 Immigration Law and Compliance

-Suppliers will only utilize or benefit from workers with a legal right to work in the jurisdictions in which they are doing business.
+Suppliers will only utilize or benefit from workers with a legal right to work in the jurisdictions in which suppliers are doing business.

 Suppliers shall provide a grievance process for employees to identify workplace concerns to management.